lewishowles/components/src/components/content/accordion-group/accordion-group.md

 ### `default`

-The `default` slot contains the content of the accordion section, which is shown when the section is open.
+The content of the accordion section, which is shown when the section is open.

+### `show-section-label`

+- default: The content of the `showSectionLabel` prop.

+The label to show this section.

+### `hide-section-label`

+- default: The content of the `hideSectionLabel` prop.

+The label to hide this section.

 ## Props